microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

 1. Under both the `bot`, and `web` folder, run the following:
    1. `npm install`
    1. `npm start`
-1. In Microsoft Teams, open the new app you just created in "[Setup a new Microsoft Teams app and install it locally](#setup-a-new-microsoft-teams-app-and-install-it-locally)" step
+1. In Microsoft Teams, open the new app you just created in the "[Setup a new Microsoft Teams app and install it locally](#setup-a-new-microsoft-teams-app-and-install-it-locally)" step
-   1. Click "..." on the navigation bar
+   1. Click "..." on the navigation bar below "Files"
    1. Click "Web Chat SSO"
    1. Click "My Company" tab

 # Things to try out

--  When you open the tab in the app, the tab should automatically popup an Azure Active Directory sign-in dialog
+-  When you open the tab in the app for the first time, the tab should automatically popup an Azure Active Directory sign-in dialog
 -  Type, "Hello" in Web Chat
    -  The bot should be able to identify your full name by using your access token on Microsoft Graph